-To feed the poor the Venns built a The Corn Mill, opened a soup kitchen and acquired garden allotments to allow people to grow their own food.
+To feed the poor, the Venns built a Corn Mill, opened a soup kitchen and acquired garden allotments to allow people to grow their own food.

 In addition, they built a school and large children’s home.
 They encouraged the development of Hereford’s public library and encouraged the YMCA to open in The City.

 The impact that John and Emelia Venn made was remarkable – truly miraculous.

 For nearly fifty years they shared ardour and manifold endeavours to serve the people of Hereford.

 They were steadfast in faith.
 Joyful through hope.
 Rooted in charity